jimkang/knowledge/email.md

 Disappointingly, Mailman sends people's passwords to them in plain text and has a cumbersome UI for subscribers.

 However, by setting the "mod" checkbox for each user, they can be disallowed from post directly to the list, which is a nice feature.

+## Vacation

+`vacation` is a simple program for autoreplying.

+- Very important to have the `-r 0` switch for the vacation command in .forward if you're going to reply more than once per day.
+- `vacation -l` lists all of the emails it responded to and when.
+- Does not give you control over whether you reply to the Reply-To or From fields of an incoming message.